 Disadvantages of Sole Proprietorship

-There is an unlimited liability of the owner.
+There is the unlimited liability of the owner.
 When the owner has to pay the liabilities, he pays off from his own pocket.
 When he hires his persons, he is to give them their share of income only.
-Else everything is of the owner and he is to only, deal with it.
+Else everything is of the owner, and he is to only deal with it.

 Difficulty in raising money

-When the owner has a poor credibility or goodwill in the market, it becomes very difficult for him to acquire loans from banks, institutions.
+When the owner has poor credibility or goodwill in the market, it becomes very difficult for him to acquire loans from banks and institutions.
 The banks will hesitate to lend money as there would be no assurance of its repayment.

 Owner’s Death is the Business Death

 Unless there is clarity from the beginning as to who will continue the business after the owner’s death, the business also dies once the owner dies.
 This may lead to a loss of goodwill and the good impact created amongst the society and the public at large.
 There is no perpetual existence in this business type like in a company.

 Heavy Burden for Big Businesses

 For some people, handling a business alone seems harder and riskier if it is widespread or has a huge turnover.
 So, he then turns it into a different business structure, inviting legal compliances and consequences, higher costs, tax burden, etc. For example, Mr. A (a sole proprietor) has electronic items in his three shops.
 Presently he is the only person managing these all shops.
 Now, if he decides to form a partnership with another person, say, Mr. B, then he will have to give him an agreed share mutually decided by both of them.
 Also, The Indian Partnership Act, 1932 will apply to them, for which Partnership Deed will have to be drawn mentioning many details of the business, etc.

 If there is sheer competition in his area, he may lag behind due to many reasons.
 The reasons would include weaker pleasing skills to customers, less capital and stock, an outdated supply of goods, higher prices, low goodwill, etc.